Lexicalist hypothesis

-Lexicalist hypothesis is a hypothesis proposed by Noam Chomsky in which he claims that syntactic transformations only can operate on syntactic constituents.
-The hypothesis states that the system of grammar that assembles words is separate and different from the system of grammar that assembles phrases out of words.
+The lexicalist hypothesis is a hypothesis proposed by Noam Chomsky in which he claims that syntactic transformations only can operate on syntactic constituents.
+It says that the system of grammar that assembles words is separate and different from the system of grammar that assembles phrases out of words.

-There are two versions of lexicalist hypothesis: "weak" and "strong."
-In the "weak" version the transformations could not operate on the derivational words; whereas in "strong" approach, the transformations can neither operate on derivational and inflectional words.
+There are two versions of the hypothesis: weak and strong.
+In the weak version the transformations could not operate on the derivational words; in the strong approach, the transformations can operate on neither derivational nor inflectional words.

-Lexicalist hypothesis is a response to generative semanticians who use transformations in the derivation of complex words.
+The lexicalist hypothesis is a response to generative semanticians who use transformations in the derivation of complex words.

 There are objections to the hypothesis such as distributed morphology.

-The Lexical Integrity Hypothesis is a subset of the Lexicalist Hypothesis.
+The lexical integrity hypothesis is a subset of the lexicalist hypothesis.

 History

 In the 1950s, Noam Chomsky introduced generative grammar into the world of linguistics and his theory quickly became widely accepted and popular.
 He mentioned multiple theories of grammar but he favoured the theory to which he gave a name of transformational generative grammar in particular.
 Transformational generative grammar states that sentences are formed using the standard generative grammar rules to form what is called a deep structure and from there, rules called transformations are used to change this structure by adding, moving, changing or even deleting material from the present structure.

 In 1960, Robert B. Lees brought up a theory that derived nominals are all deverbal and not sentential.
 In other words, the theory states that nominalizations are not derived from verbs or sentences.
 Lees' theory prevailed until Noam Chomsky released Remarks on Nominalization in 1970.
 It was in Remarks on Nominalization, that Chomsky proposed the lexicalist hypothesis.
 Both Lees' and Chomsky's theories are in support of generative grammar.